 When you were young and active, activities were all about strength and speed.
 But as you age, the key to keeping active transitions away from strength and speed and becomes more of an issue about flexibility.
 Flexibility is the key to preventing injuries in 30-60 y/o athletes.

 What does flexibility have to do with plantar fasciitis?
-Think of plantar fasciitis as and overuse syndrome.
+Think of plantar fasciitis as an overuse syndrome.
 The primary contributing factor to plantar fasciitis is tightness in the calf that increases the mechanical load applied to the plantar fascia from the calf with each and every step you take.
-And if those tissue structures (muscle,tendon and fascia) are tight, that’s what contributes to overuse injuries like plantar fasciitis.
+And if those tissue structures (muscle, tendon, and fascia) are tight, that’s what contributes to overuse injuries like plantar fasciitis.